craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan 15 22.md

 [[Vhaeraun]], Progenitor

 Thinking about how many sessions I want to stay in the underdark, 10 maybe.
-Our first 4 will introduce the threats of the underdark, the next few will likely be a more urban ([[]]) setting before finally interacting with the "dungeon" of [[Whitimore's Last Hold]], which is located in the fungal depths of [[]].
+Our first 4 will introduce the threats of the underdark, the next few will likely be a more urban ([[Ungaethram]]) setting before finally interacting with the "dungeon" of [[Whitimore's Last Hold]], which is located in the fungal depths of [[Mulutumi]].

+I think no matter what direction they push, I will move them into the the "duergar pocket".